 Select carbohydrates, proteins and fats carefully

-If you do choose to follow a low-carbohydrate diet, do not avoid carbohydrates completely – you need some in your diet to metabolise fat.
+If you do choose to follow a low-carbohydrate diet, do not avoid carbohydrates completely – you need some in your diet for fuel and to metabolise fat.
 Choose carbohydrate-rich foods that are unrefined or unprocessed, including wholegrains and fruit, rather than the more refined and energy-dense forms such as cakes, sweets and soft drinks.
 Have a variety of vegetables daily.

 Select a variety of protein-rich foods that are also low in saturated fat, for example: